-For the degree of Bachelor of Arts twelve semester hours in English are required-English 601 and English 612 or 612Q.
-English 601 and English 324 are required for the degree of Bachelor of Science in Mining Engineering; English 601 and English 612 or 612Q for the degree of Bachelor of Science in the Sciences.
-English majors are advised to take English 612, but may elect English 612Q instead of English 612.
-Either English 612 or English 612Q may be presented as prerequisites to any advanced course in English.
+For the degree of Bachelor of Arts twelve semester hours in English are required-English 601 and English 612, 612Q or 315-316.
+English 601 and English 324 are required for the degree of Bachelor of Science in Mining Engineering; English 601 and English 612, 612Q or 315-316 for the degree of Bachelor of Science in the Sciences.
+English majors are advised to take English 612, but may elect English 612Q or English 315-316 instead of English 612.
+English 612Q or English 315-316 may be presented as prerequisite to any advanced course in English.

-- 601 Freshman English () Practice in organizing information, clarifying thought, improving written expression.
+- 601 Freshman English (°) Practice in organizing information, clarifying thought, improving written expression.
 Required of all freshmen. - 612 Outline History of English Literature () Survey of English literature from the beginning to the present time with emphasis on major works and authors.
-Prerequisite: English 601. - 6120 English and American Literature of Today ()

-A course designed to replace English 612 for students not expecting to specialize in English.
+Prerequisite: English 601. - 612Q English and American Literature of Today () A course designed for students not expecting to specialize in English.
 The reading includes novels, short stories, plays, poetry, and various types of non-fiction.
-Prerequisite: English 601. - 312Q English and American Literature of Today

-The first semester of English 612Q offered for engineering students and others in need of three hours independent credit in literature.
-Prerequisite: English 601. - 320 Shakespeare: The Earlier Plays

-Detailed study of some of the plays composed before 1601, with a rapid reading of others belonging to the same period.
-Prerequisite: English 612 or 612q. - 321 Shakespeare: The Later Plays

-Detailed study of some of the great tragedies, followed by a rapid reading of other plays written after 1600.
-Prerequisite: English 612 or 612Q. - 322 Victorian Poetry Consideration of the poetry of Browning primarily, and study of such minor poets as Arnold, Clough, James Thompson, and others.
-Prerequisite: English 612 or 612q. - 323 Victorian Poetry Consideration of the poetry of Tennyson primarily, and study of such minor poets as Swinburne, Morris, D. Rossetti, Christina Rossetti, and others.
-Prerequisite: English 612 or 612Q. - 324 Technical Writing
+Prerequisite: English 601. - 312Q English and American Literature of Today The first semester of English 612Q offered for engineering students and others in need of three hours independent credit in literature.
+Prerequisite: English 601. - 315 World Literature in Ancient and Medieval Times Prerequisite: English 601. - 316 World Literature from the Renaissance to the Present Prerequisite: English 601. - 320 Shakespeare: The Earlier Plays Detailed study of some of the plays composed before 1601, with a rapid reading of others belonging to the same period.
+Prerequisite: English 612, 6120, or 315-316. - 321 Shakespeare: The Later Plays Detailed study of some of the great tragedies, followed by a rapid reading of other plays written after 1600.
+Prerequisite: English 612, 612Q, or 315-316. - 322 Victorian Poetry Consideration of the poetry of Browning primarily, and study of such minor poets as Arnold, Clough, James Thompson, and others.
+Prerequisite: English 612, 6120, or 315-316, - 323 Victorian Poetry Consideration of the poetry of Tennyson primarily, and study of such minor poets as Swinburne, Morris, D. Rossetti, Christina Rossetti, and others.
+Prerequisite: English 612, 6120, or 315-316.

+Leave of absence.

+[ENCLISH]

+Technical Writing 324

 For engineering students and others specializing in technical subjects.
-Training in assembling and evaluating technical information, outlining, preparing reports and specifications, and expressing effectively the students' own ideas.
-Prerequisite: English 601 and junior standing.
+Training in assembling and evaluating technical information, outlining, preparing reports and specifications, and expressing effectively the student's own ideas.
+Prerequi-site: English 612, 6120, or 315-316.